This is some text inside of a div block.

 To the overview

-EU Commission Publishes Revised ESRS Draft - Feedback Possible Until June 3
+EU Commission Publishes Revised ESRS Draft and Voluntary Standard - Feedback Possible Until June 3

-The European Commission published on May 6, 2026 its revised version of the European Sustainability Reporting Standards (ESRS) as a draft based on EFRAG's proposal from December 2025.
-The new draft aims to grant companies additional flexibility in implementation without lowering regulatory standards.
+The European Commission published on May 6, 2026 its revised version of the European Sustainability Reporting Standards (ESRS) as a draft based on the EFRAG proposal from December 2025.
+In parallel, the EU Commission also presented a draft for the new Voluntary Standard (VS), which is intended to replace the VSME in the future.
+The new drafts are designed to provide companies with additional flexibility in implementation without lowering regulatory standards.
 Of particular note is that the EU is increasingly responding to feedback from the business community and taking practical implementation challenges into account.

-Most of the proposed changes from EFRAG's draft ESRS have been retained in the EU Commission's proposal.
-There are only minor adjustments.
+A large proportion of the proposed changes from the EFRAG draft ESRS have been retained in the EU Commission's proposal.
+There are only a few minor adjustments.

 The EU explicitly recommends the top-down approach for double materiality analysis as it is more efficient and works with available data.
 Companies can, if necessary, make supplementary company-specific disclosures to ensure fair presentation.